Outdoor Education Full Program List

 One of the most popular activities at Camp Warwa, the Climbing Wall offers participants a mentally, emotionally, and physically challenging task, in a safe and supportive environment.
-At the outdoor wall, participants learn about trust, support, and encouragement first-hand by operating our “just right descender” belay system.
+At the outdoor wall, participants learn about trust, support, and encouragement first-hand by operating the belay system.
 The outdoor wall has 3 belay systems, overhangs, inclines and other features and is 32 feet high.
-We also have an indoor wall that allows participants to challenge themselves despite any poor weather.

 Cross Country Skiing

 Designed as an introductory activity to X-Country Skiing, participants will learn how to properly select the right equipment, about wax choice, and the basic skiing techniques.
 Our large field provides a perfect learning space for beginners, and our wooded track-set trails provide a greater challenge for more experienced skiers.
 Longer half-day or full-day trips can be arranged to provide an opportunity to explore one of the many frozen natural areas around camp.
 This program is open January to April.

 Fire & Shelter Building